 Contribution to the Health Services Fund

-This page does not take into account the tax measures pertaining to contributions to the health services fund in respect of employees on paid leave due to the COVID-19 pandemic.
-These measures were announced on April 30 and May 29, 2020.
-For more information, see the Tax News articles published on April 30 and June 2, 2020, on our website.
+This page does not take into account the tax measures pertaining to the credit for contributions to the health services fund in respect of employees on paid leave due to the COVID-19 pandemic.
+These measures were announced on April 30, May 29 and August 17, 2020.
+For more information, see the Tax News articles published on April 30, June 2, and August 19, 2020.

 You must pay a contribution to the health services fund corresponding to the total salaries or wages subject to the contribution that you pay to your former, current and future employees multiplied by the applicable contribution rate.
 The rate is based on your total payroll for the year and your sector of activity.